frejp/code-conventions/README.md

 ## U will need to add ur own add your own GitHub personal access token

 Add your token in the App.router.tsx file.
+Also add it in the .graphqlconfig in order to auto-generate typings from the graphql API

 ## Generate schema and typescript types